-To turn the ice maker on, lower the wire shutoff arm.

-NOTE: Do not force the wire shut-off arm up or down.

-• To manually turn the ice maker off, lift the wire shut-off arm to the OFF (arm up) position until it clicks.

-NOTE: Your ice maker is equipped with an automatic shutoff.
+- To turn the ice maker on, lower the wire shutoff arm. - NOTE: Do not force the wire shut-off arm up or down. - To manually turn the ice maker off, lift the wire shut-off arm to the OFF (arm up) position until it clicks. - NOTE: Your ice maker is equipped with an automatic shutoff.
 As ice cubes fill the storage bin, the wire arm is raised to the OFF (arm up position).

-See the manufacturer's user guide provided in your InfoCase for further key features as well as operating, safety, maintenance, and troubleshooting information.
+Refer to the manufacturer's user guide provided in your InfoCase for complete operating instructions, safety precautions, and maintenance information.